Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-Several controlled metabolic studies show that adequate boron intake reduces urinary excretion of calcium and magnesium, supporting bone mineral retention in adults.
+Less calcium and magnesium lost in the urine: several controlled metabolic studies show that adequate boron intake reduces this excretion and supports bone mineral retention in adults.

 • Moderate